openmobilityfoundation/curb-data-specification/metrics/README.md

 `application/vnd.cds+csv;version=0.0`.
 If the server receives a request that contains an `Accept` header but does not include this value; it MUST respond with a status of `406 Not Acceptable`.

-You may choose to serve a CSV file directly from a web-based file system, service, or data portal, in which case adding a header is not required.
+You may choose to serve a static CSV file directly from a web-based file system, service, or data portal, in which case adding a header is not required.

 ## Update Frequency

 The agency serving the data may choose how frequently they want to update the data.
-At least monthly is recommended but it may be longer or weekly, daily, hourly, or even more frequently.
+At least monthly is recommended but it may be longer, or weekly, daily, hourly, or even more frequently.

 [Top][toc]